standsleeping/depgraph/README.md

 - `file_path`: Path to the Python file to analyze
 - `--depth`: Depth of the analysis (default: 4)
 - `--log-level`: Set logging level (DEBUG, INFO) (default: INFO)
-- `--log-file`: Path to log file (if not specified, logs to stderr only)
 - `--scope-filter`: Filter output to a specific scope (e.g., '<module>.outer.Inner.method')
 - `--output-file`: Write results to specified file
 - `--output-format`: Format for output file (JSON) (default: JSON)